Capital punishment in Eswatini: Capital punishment law

 Eswatini's only official method of execution is hanging, a method for that almost all former British colonies and protectorates adopted.

 Eswatini is not a signatory to the International Covenant on Civil and Political Rights; likewise, they are also not a party to the Second Optional Protocol to the ICCPR, which specifically pertains to the abolition of capital punishment.
 Eswatini voted against the United Nations moratorium on the death penalty proposed in 2010.

 The death penalty is not a mandatory punishment for any crime in Eswatini.
 Under Eswatini's law, the King presides over the judiciary, executive, and legislative branches of government.
 The King retains the final authority over when executions will take place.
 Eswatini's current King, Mswati III, was officially crowned in 1986 and has not permitted any executions under his rule.

 Most recent executions

 Between Eswatini's independence from the United Kingdom in 1968 and their most recent execution in 1983, the country carried out 34 executions.

 The most recent executions in Eswatini occurred on 2 July 1983, when eight people, seven men and one woman, were hanged in the capital, Mbabane, for various crimes.
-The woman was a 48-year-old restaurant owner named Phillipa Mdluli, who murdered her employee's 2-year-old daughter for her body parts in a perversion of muti, a traditional natural medicine practice in southern Africa.
+The woman was a 48-year-old restaurant owner named Philippa Mdluli, who murdered her employee's 2-year-old daughter for her body parts in a perversion of muti, a traditional natural medicine practice in southern Africa.
 Authorities did not provide details on the crimes that led to the other seven executions that day.
 Eswatini officials enlisted in the aid of an executioner from South Africa to carry out the executions.